 Venue: Institute of English Studies (Room 208), Kuźnicza 22, Wrocław, Poland

-Within the Seminar program two lectures were delivered by:
+As part of the seminar programme, two lectures were delivered by:

 Prof. Nirmala Menon, Indian Institute of Technology, Indore

 Prof. Nirmala Menon discussed the larger question of Decolonizing Digital Humanities keeping in mind the issue of language use in scholarship and its consequences for the Global South.
-She will include in her discussion her project of decolonizing digital humanities through open access publishing initiatives.
+In her discussion, she included her project of decolonizing digital humanities through open-access publishing initiatives.
 An internationally acknowledged scholar in digital humanities, Prof. Menon leads the Digital Humanities and Publishing Research Group at the Indian Institute of Technology (IIT), Indore, India.
-She is Associate Professor of Humanities and Social Sciences (HSS), Discipline of English, IIT Indore.
+She is an Associate Professor of Humanities and Social Sciences (HSS), Discipline of English, IIT Indore.
 She is the author of Migrant Identities of Creole Cosmopolitans: Transcultural Narratives of Contemporary Postcoloniality (Peter Lang Publishing, 2014) and Remapping the Postcolonial Canon: Remap, Reimagine, Retranslate (Palgrave Macmillan, 2017).
-The Digital Humanities Research students at IIT Indore she supervises work on exciting projects that include developing Partition Archives, and a Multilingual Database Development Project, among others.
-The Digital Humanities Group is also the Coordinator of KSHIP- An Open Acceess Multilingual Publishing Project initiated at IIT Indore and will soon be publishing the first ever Multilingual Volume of Electronic Literature from India.
+In her work with the Digital Humanities Research students at IIT Indore, she supervises exciting projects that include developing Partition Archives, and a Multilingual Database Development Project, among others.
+The Digital Humanities Group is also the Coordinator of KSHIP- An Open Access Multilingual Publishing Project initiated at IIT Indore, which involved the publication of the first-ever Multilingual Volume of Electronic Literature from India.

-11:00-11:45 Dr. Mark Jackson Re-thinking the questions of difference and critique: towards ecologies of care in the work of thought
+11:00 am – 11:45 am Dr Mark Jackson Re-thinking the Questions of Difference and Critique: towards Ecologies of Care in the Work of Thought

-The Seminar was financed from the grant provided by Riksbankens Jubileumsfond.
+The seminar was financed with a grant provided by Riksbankens Jubileumsfond.

-Organisers: Academia Europaea Wrocław Knowledge Hub and Postcolonial Studies Centre, Institute of English Studies
+Organisers: the Academia Europaea Wrocław Knowledge Hub and Postcolonial Studies Centre, Institute of English Studies